estenhl/graph_genome_java/README.md

 ### build_and_align.sh
 Passes on parameters to the underlying functions, and is thus dependant on the same arguments.
 Does not need an `--index` parameter!
 ## Examples
-A set of examples can be found in the `examples/` folder
+Examples can be found in the `examples/` folder

 **`simple.sh`**
 Builds indexes and produces visualizations for the examples shown in the thesis

-**`hla_a.sh`**
-Builds an index and produces a visualization for a set of assemblies of the hla-a gene in the MHC region